 Social defeat protocol is providing new facts about the molecular basis of affective disorders to help in the formulation of novel antidepressant treatment approaches.
 (Berton O, Nestler EJ, 2006)

-It also helps in comparing the efficacies of the traditional SSRI’s and novel compounds.
+It also helps in comparing the efficacies of traditional serotonin-reuptake inhibitors and novel compounds.
 In this model, intruder mice are repeatedly subjected to bouts of social defeat by a larger and more aggressive resident mouse.
 (Kudryavtseva et al., 1991; Koolhaas et al., 1997).

 Although the defeat lasts for about 5-10 minutes, the defeated mouse is continuously subjected to psychological stress through sensory interaction with the resident during the course of the experiment.